-Since 1983 the ABA's Model Rules (hereinafter, "ABA Rules") have been amended many times, most recently in 2013.

-- R I am not aware of amendments to the NNBA Ethical Rules that have been adopted by the Navajo Nation Supreme Court since 1993. - References of the surprising that now there are significant differences between the two sets of rules.
+- Since 1983 the ABA's Model Rules (hereinafter, "ABA Rules") have been amended many times, most recently in 2013. - Navajo Nation Rule 8.4 amends the ABA Model Rule 8.4, and Navajo Nation Rule 8.6 is new.
+I am not aware of any other amendments to the Navajo Nation Rules that have been adopted by the Navajo Nation Supreme Court since 1993 - Therefore, it is not surprising that now there are significant differences between the two sets of rules.